jerryhgladinet/docs/install/source/chapter05.rst

 .. image:: _static/image047.png

-Then click on "Add Users".
+Then click on "Create or Manage Users".

 .. image:: _static/image048.png